Special treatment regarding obligations and flexibilities under WTO rules

 • LDCs are required to notify the WTO less frequently on their domestic support (every 2 years, while other WTO members are required to do son on an annual basis) (Decision G/AG/2 of the Committee on Agriculture, on Notification requirements and formats).

-• The adoption of the Nairobi Decision on Export Competition in 2015 with a view to eliminate agricultural export subsidies offered LDCs and NFIDCs a more favourable treatment: i) LDCs and NFIDCs can provide certain agricultural export subsidies until 2030; ii) LDCs and NFIDCs enjoy longer repayment periods for export financing support iii) LDCs and NFIDCs can benefit from the monetization of international food aid to redress food deficit requirements or to address insufficient agricultural production that give rise to chronic hunger and malnutrition.
+• The adoption of the Nairobi Decision on Export Competition in 2015 offered LDCs and NFIDCs more favourable treatment: i) LDCs and NFIDCs may provide certain agricultural export subsidies until 2030; ii) LDCs and NFIDCs enjoy longer repayment periods for export financing support iii) redressing short and/or long term food deficit requirements or insufficient agricultural production situations which give rise to chronic hunger and malnutrition in LDCs and NFIDCs is one of the exceptions allowing WTO members to monetize international food aid.

 Sanitary and Phytosanitary (SPS) Measures